Istanbul Ceramic Workshops Project: First Laboratory Study of a Constantinopolitan Production of Byzantine Ceramics

 The rescue excavations undertaken in Istanbul by the Archaeological Museum of Istanbul, in the framework of the MARMARAY infrastructure project, recently unearthed the remains of one or several ceramics workshops.
 Dated back to the late Byzantine and early Ottoman periods, they are located in the district of Sirkeci, at the periphery of what used to be the main imperial and ecclesiastic complex of Constantinople.

-This exceptional discovery provides, for the first time, the opportunity to study the manufacture of ceramics in Istanbul at the Byzantine period.
-Our project intended to constitute, with the help of chemical analysis, a corpus of reference data corresponding to these productions.
-The new reference groups could then be used to test the attribution to Contantinople of several categories of ceramics.
-As the capital of the Byzantine empire, the city has always been considered the origin of many ceramics productions, due to relative abundance and persistance of similar fabrics in the Ottoman period (Byzantine White Ware, Hayes 1992), or to quality of execution and large scale of diffusion (e.g. Zeuxippus Ware, Megaw 1968).
+This exceptional discovery provides, for the first time, the opportunity to study the manufacture of ceramics in Istanbul during the Byzantine period.
+With the help of chemical analysis, our project intends to provide a corpus of reference data corresponding to these productions.
+The new reference groups could then be used to test the attribution to Constantinople of several categories of ceramics.
+As the capital of the Byzantine empire, the city has always been considered the origin of many ceramics productions, due to the relative abundance and persistence of similar fabrics in the Ottoman period (Byzantine White Ware, Hayes 1992), or to the quality of execution and large scale of diffusion (e.g. Zeuxippus Ware, Megaw 1968).
 But until the Sirkeci excavations no archaeological evidence had come to confirm these hypotheses.

 Excavations at Sirkeci

-Pottery dump mainly consists in kiln furniture () and biscuit-fired pottery, that is unfinished ware rejected after a first firing and before the application of a glaze.
+The pottery dump mainly consists of kiln furniture and biscuit-fired pottery, that is, of unfinished ware rejected after a first firing and before the application of a glaze.
 The biscuits were slipped and usually decorated with the sgraffito or the champlevé technique.

 First approach of the Sirkeci repertoire

 Although our study did not intend to be a typological one, a first approach of the repertoire of the Sirkeci production could be done, thanks to the ceramics wasters and to chemical analysis (Waksman et al. 2009).
-This repertoire includes a variety of motives, some of which related to previously studied categories ( and ).
-For instance, monograms motives enable to date (part of) the production to the late Byzantine—and more precisely to the Paleologan—period, according to previous studies (Papanikola-Bakirtzi 1999).
-Others may be related to Elaborated Incised Ware (François 2003), to Zeuxippus Ware class I (Megaw 1968), possibly to Westliche Sgraffitoware (Böhlendorf Arslan 2004).
-A bird motive reminds of the so-called Thessaloniki bird, only known up till now from the Thessaloniki workshops (Papanikola-Bakirtzi 1999).
+This repertoire includes a variety of motifs, some of which related to previously studied categories.
+For instance, monograms enable us to date (part of) the production to the late Byzantine, and more precisely to the Palaiologan period, according to previous studies (Papanikola-Bakirtzi 1999).
+Others may be related to Elaborated Incised Ware (François 2003), to Zeuxippus Ware class I (Megaw 1968), and possibly to Westliche Sgraffitoware (Böhlendorf Arslan 2004).
+A bird motif reminds of the so-called Thessaloniki bird, only known up till now from the Thessaloniki workshops (Papanikola-Bakirtzi 1999).